marshmallow-code/marshmallow/docs/why.rst

 Advanced schema nesting.
 ------------------------

 Most serialization libraries provide some means for nesting schemas within each other, but they often fail to meet common use cases in clean way.
-Marshmallow aims to fill these gaps by adding a few nice features for :ref:`nesting schemas <nesting>`:
+Marshmallow aims to fill these gaps by adding a few nice features for :doc:`nesting schemas <nesting>`:

 - You can specify which :ref:`subset of fields <specifying-nested-fields>` to include on nested schemas.
 - :ref:`Two-way nesting <two-way-nesting>`.
 Two different schemas can nest each other.